Thanjavur Maratha building - ''Mangala Vilas,'' South Main Street can be made a heritage hotel!!

 kaminidandapani.typepad.com/

 Above image: The Mangala Vilas building, Thanjavur.
 Note the Chhatri on the second floor of the building on either side of the wings facing the street.
 Chhatri, a decorative dome structure with umbrella shaped roof, is a Hindustani word literally meaning umbrella or elevated dome-shaped pavilion.
 It is and is found throughout the northwestern region of Rajasthan as well as in Madhya Pradesh and Maharashtra.
 The Chhatris have been around us for a long time and their origin goes back as far as 2000 years at Fort Kangara.
-The jharokhas in the Mangala Vilas building on the first floor - east and west wings are very much similar to the ones in Saarja Madi Aranmanai building on the west Main street, Thanjavur first introduced by the Marathas.
+The jharokhas in the Mangala Vilas building very much similar to the ones in Saarja Madi Aranmanai building on the East Main street, Thanjavur were first introduced by the Marathas in this part of Tamil Nadu.
 One can see beautiful wooden carvings in

-Above images; The two-story Mangala Vilas building with chhatris and sloping eaves or ‘Chajja’ on the second floor and jharokhas on the first floor (barely visible), is just across the City union bank building; on the left side of the street facing north direction.
+Above images; The two-story Mangala Vilas building, with chhatris and sloping eaves or ‘Chajja’ on the second floor and jharokhas on the first floor (barely visible), is just across the City union bank building; on the left side of the street facing north direction.
 It was built by the royal family of the Thanjavur Maratha Bhonsle Dynasty.
 You can see more or less similar chhatris at New Palace (constructed during 1877-1884), Kolhapur of the Bhonsle Chatrapatis, MH; even today, it is the residence of Shreemant Shahu Maharaj.
-Laxmi Vilas Palace, Vadodara, GJ styled on the Indo-Saracenic Revival architecture, built by Maharajah Sayajirao Gaekwad III in 1890, Jai Vilas Palace, Gwalior MP of the Scindias and Rajwada, Indore MP of Holkars.
-All these palaces have well designed decorative Chhatries and Jharokhas in the facade of the structures.
+Laxmi Vilas Palace, Vadodara, GJ styled on the Indo-Saracenic Revival architecture, built by Maharajah Sayajirao Gaekwad III in 1890, Jai Vilas Palace, Gwalior MP of the Scindias and Rajwada, Indore, MP of Holkars. - all these palaces have well designed decorative Chhatries and Jharokhas in the facade of the structures.
 This rare vintage photo was taken way back in 1869 by one Samuel Bourne and this photo was one among the six chosen for an international award and a gold medal for its unique architecture. (this photo appeared in one of the issues of popular Tamil weekly ''Ananda Vikatan'' in the 1980s (details are sketchy). ...................

 Chhatri, with eaves or Chajja Jodhpur, Rajasthan, alamy.com